Artistic freedom: 2005 UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions

 The 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions acknowledges that "the diversity of cultural expressions can only be promoted if human rights and fundamental freedoms are guaranteed."
 A guiding principle of the 2005 Convention is that "cultural diversity can be protected and promoted only if human rights and fundamental freedoms, such as freedom of expression, information and communication, as well as the ability of individuals to choose cultural expressions, are guaranteed."
 In this context, governance of culture refers to policies and measures governments establish to promote and to protect all forms of creativity and artistic expressions.
 The most recent UNESCO Convention in the field of culture and ratified by 146 Parties, it frames the formulation and implementation of different types of legislative, regulatory, institutional and financial interventions to promote the emergence of diverse cultural and creative industry sectors around the world.
 As a result, it aims to ensure participation in cultural life and to support access to diverse cultural expressions (film, music, performing arts, etc.).
-The progress and challenges in implementing the convention is monitored through its Global Report Series ReShaping Cultural Policies.